johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - Sales (Ad)
 - Orders (Ad)
   This helps users understand what kind of data the tool expects and how it maps to the dashboard metrics.

-This documentation should give a good overview of the Amazon Seller Tools page.
-You can expand on specific tools or sections as needed!